ShadeReogen/PicoNtrol/README.md

 > **Note**: You can use any **GND** pin on the Pico W.

 Keep in mind that the official CX40 cable does not have a +5V wire.
 In this case you must power the Pico with a 5V battery, just re-route the GND accordingly **(DIODE MANDATORY IN THIS CASE)**.
-> **Note**: The use of a diode is still recommended to avoid accidental power backfeeding to the console the Pico's USB.
+> **Note**: The use of a diode is still recommended to avoid accidental power backfeeding to the console from the Pico's USB.
 If you omit it, make sure the USB is **ALWAYS** disconnected before plugging the Pico into the console.

 ![PicoNtrol2600 Layout](Images/PICO_W_Pinout.png)

 The colors in this image match the ones of an official, original Atari CX40 Joystick and the extra +5V wire.

 In case of need, here is the CX40 pinout.
-The controller cable plug is picture bottom left.
 ![Atari CX40 Pinout](Images/Controller_Jack_Pinout.png)

 ## Installation